Welcome to The Virtual Nuclear Tourist

 Unfortunately, the industry has not always been the best at communicating why nuclear power should be used.

-Similarly, previous environmental disasters caused by federal government nuclear facilities (e.g. Nevada Test Site, Rocky Flats, Savannah River, and Hanford) in the name of national defense has unfairly tainted the public's perception of the civilian industry.
+Similarly, previous environmental disasters caused by federal government nuclear facilities (e.g. Nevada Test Site, Rocky Flats, Savannah River, and Hanford) in the name of national defense has unfairly affected the public's perception of the civilian industry.

 With appropriate regulatory oversight and prudent management, nuclear power can be a safe, economical source of electrical power that can benefit the consumer and be safe for the environment.